nirmitshetty/flow_log_parser/README.md

 - port/protocol combination counts

 ## Files
-1. Flow log file: Sample files are present in `tests` directory.
+1. Flow log file: Sample files are present in `test` directory.
 2. Lookup table file: Default lookup table is `lookup_table.txt` in input directory.
 Can be changed in `config.py`.
 3. Output file: File is generated in `output` directory and format is `output_<flow log filepath>.txt`.